The Gods Are Thirsty (Tanith Lee): Background and writing process

 Tanith Lee began writing The Gods Are Thirsty in 1982, and finished her first draft in the beginning of 1985.
+As of 2009, this was one of only two books that she wrote multiple drafts of, the other being The Storm Lord.

-This was her only book that she wrote multiple drafts on.
-She got inspired to write this book because Lee watched a play on the television called Danton's Death, which covered Georges Jacques Danton's trial and death.
+Lee was inspired to write this book ten years before writing it, while watching a play on the television called Danton's Death that dramatized Georges Jacques Danton's trial and death.
 She also read about a newspaperman who was intimately associated with both Danton and Maximilien Robespierre.
-However, people said it would be a poor decision because it was too horrible so she held off on writing it for a while.
-When she actually got around to writing the novel in a diary style, she put much effort into researching the French Revolution.
+However, people said it would be a poor decision to work on because the story was too horrible, so she held off on writing it for years.

+When she wrote the novel, she put much effort into researching the French Revolution.
 Tanith wanted to make the characters seem like actors.
 She focused more on Camille Desmoulins because he was the link between the two main figures of the French Revolution, Robespierre and Danton.
 Desmoulins had a love story to tie into it as well with Lucile Duplessis.
-Finally, Desmoulins is one of the unknown characters in the Revolution, so Tanith Lee wanted to bring awareness to the importance of his actions.
+Finally, Desmoulins is one of the more unknown characters in the Revolution, so Tanith Lee wanted to bring awareness to the importance of his actions.
 One of Lee's difficulties was that the characters were not fictional and the ending of her book had already been written by history, contrary to her usual strategy of knowing characters first and letting plots proceed from their interactions.